 B.S., Finance, Virginia Tech

 Dr. Corey Shank is an Assistant Professor of Finance at Dalton State College’s (DSC) C. Lamar and Ann Wright School of Business.
 Dr. Shank joined the DSC faculty in 2018.
 Dr. Shank teaches a variety of finance courses including principles of finance, corporate finance, investments, behavioral finance, and applied portfolio management.

-Dr. Shank’s primary research interests are in behavioral finance and experimental finance.
+Dr. Shank’s primary research interests are in the physiology of finance, behavioral finance, and experimental finance.
 He focuses on determinants of financial behavior including core characteristics of individuals (like personality traits), peripheral physiological processes (such as hormonal activity), attributes related to differences in risk taking (such as health), and affective states (i.e. mood).
 Additionally, he does research on market efficiency and empirical asset pricing.
 His downloads in the Social Science Research Network rank him in the top 13 percentile all time and in the top 5 percentile for the past year.
 Dr. Shank’s research has been published in journals such as Review of Financial Economics, Review of Behavioral Finance, Journal of Economics and Human Biology, and Journal of Financial Markets and Portfolio Management.